|The University of Adelaide||Home | Faculties & Divisions | Search|

 Paul Sendziuk is a graduate of the University of Western Australia and Monash University.
 He specialises in twentieth-century Australian History and comparative History, with particular interests in post-war immigration, public health and the history of disease.
 Paul's doctoral thesis, 'Learning to Trust: A History of Australian Responses to AIDS', was awarded the 2002 Mollie Holman Doctoral Medal.
 A revised version of this text, published by UNSW Press and University of Washington Press, was short-listed for the Human Rights and Equal Opportunity Commission's 2004 Human Rights Award (non-fiction section).

 Paul is currently finishing two research projects.
 The first is titled 'The Art of AIDS Prevention: Cultural Responses to HIV/AIDS in Australia, South Africa and the United States', which explores the nexus between art and health promotion and the way in which artists can save lives.
+(The findings will be published in a book under contract with Palgrave Macmillan.)
 The second, titled 'A Forgotten Odyssey: A Study of Polish-Australian Displacement, Identity and Memory through Life Stories and Material Culture', investigates the poorly understood experience of Polish displaced persons who migrated to Australia after World War Two.
 Two of the outcomes of this project will be a collection of oral histories to be held by the National Library of Australia and exhibition at the Migration Museum.

 In collaboration with A/Prof. Shirleene Robinson and A/Prof. Robert Reynolds, Paul recently began a new research project titled 'Volunteers in Crisis: Analysing Responses to HIV/AIDS in Australia'.
 The team received an Australian Research Council Discovery Grant to conduct the project in 2016-18.